withfig/features/README.md

 # Fig Dev Container Features

+Add the Fig CLI to a Dev Container

 ## Usage

 To use the feature from this repository, add the desired features to devcontainer.json.